6th Japan Wine Festival

-It will offer a great opportunity to taste, in a relaxed mode, a variety of Japanese wines – not sake, but reds and whites made of grapes.
-Admission free.
+It will offer a great opportunity to taste, in a very relaxed mode, a variety of Japanese wines – not sake, but reds and whites made of grapes.

 Viticulture in Japan extends from Hokkaido in the north to Kyushu in the south.
 A rich variety of wines are produced according to the terroirs, of grapes that fit the local soil and climate conditions.